uhuohuy/GazPNE/README.md

 ![Screenshot](figure/workflow.jpg)

 ## Neural Classifier
-The first step of ZSL-PLT is to train a model based on positive examples from gazetters and negative examples sythesized by rules.
+The first step of GazPNE is to train a model based on positive examples from gazetters and negative examples sythesized by rules.
 ### Training examples perparation
 Several important data need to be prepared before generating the negative and positive examples.
 All data should be put in the in the ![data](data) folder.